ajfm88/crwn-clothing-v2/README.md

 ## 👨🏽‍💻 About the project

-This is an E-commerce application similar to Shopify using TypeScript, React, Redux, React Router, Context API, Firebase, Stripe + more.
-This is going to be a full stack app (MERN stack), using Firebase.
+This is a Full Stack E-commerce application similar to Shopify using TypeScript, React, Redux, React Router, Context API, Firebase, Stripe + more.

 - TypeScript